A Survey on Bias and Fairness in Machine Learning: Challenges and Opportunities for Fairness Research

 \subsection{Challenges}

 There are several remaining challenges to be addressed in the fairness literature.
 Among them are: \begin{enumerate} \item \textbf{Synthesizing a definition of fairness.} Several definitions of what would constitute fairness from a machine learning perspective have been proposed in the literature.
 These definitions cover a wide range of use cases, and as a result are somewhat disparate in their view of fairness.
 Because of this, it is nearly impossible to understand how one fairness solution would fare under a different definition of fairness.
-Synthesizing these definitions into one remains an open research problem. \item \textbf{From Equality to Equity.} The definitions presented in the literature mostly focus on \emph{equality}, ensuring that each individual or group is given the same amount of resources, attention or outcome.
-However, little attention has been paid to \emph{equity}, which is the concept that each individual or group is given the resources they need to succeed~\cite{gooden2015race}.
+Synthesizing these definitions into one remains an open research problem since it can make evaluation of these systems more unified and comparable. having a more unified fairness definition and framework can also help with the incompatibility issue of some current fairness definitions. \item \textbf{From Equality to Equity.} The definitions presented in the literature mostly focus on \emph{equality}, ensuring that each individual or group is given the same amount of resources, attention or outcome.
+However, little attention has been paid to \emph{equity}, which is the concept that each individual or group is given the resources they need to succeed~\cite{gooden2015race,mehrabi2020statistical}.
 Operationalizing this definition and studying how it augments or contradicts existing definitions of fairness remains an exciting future direction. \item \textbf{Searching for Unfairness.} Given a definition of fairness, it should be possible to identify instances of this unfairness in a particular dataset.
 Inroads toward this problem have been made in the areas of data bias by detecting instances of Simpson's Paradox in arbitrary datasets~\cite{alipourfard2018wsdm}; however, unfairness may require more consideration due to the variety of definitions and the nuances in detecting each one. \end{enumerate}